wchistow/TermGame/README.md

 ## Thanks:
 I'd like to thank following people:
- + [Nickolay Chistov](https://gitflic.ru/user/nchistov) help to fix bug with a screen.
+ + [Nickolay Chistov](https://gitflic.ru/user/nchistov) helps to fix bug with a screen.
- + [Anatoliy Chistov ](https://gitflic.ru/user/codefather) help in the most difficult moments.
+ + [Anatoliy Chistov](https://gitflic.ru/user/codefather) helps in the most difficult moments.